bids-standard/bids-specification/src/modality-specific-files/stimuli.md

 Standardizing stimulus files and their annotations within the BIDS specifications offers several advantages:

-1. **Consistency**: Ensures that stimulus files are stored and referenced in a consistent manner across different datasets.
+1. **Consistency**: Ensures that stimulus files are stored and referenced consistently across different datasets.
 2. **Reusability**: Facilitates the reuse of stimulus files and annotations in other studies by providing a standardized structure.
 3. **Efficiency**: Reduces redundancy by avoiding the need to replicate annotations across subjects, modalities, tasks, and runs.
 4. **Flexibility**: Allows for easy modification of annotations by updating a single file, enabling the reuse of datasets with alternative annotations.

 To preserve backward compatibility with existing datasets (see the Legacy section below), the use of these specifications for `/stimuli` directory and the `stim_id` column in the `events.tsv` files is RECOMMENDED but not required.
 Researchers are encouraged to follow these guidelines to enhance the interoperability and reproducibility of their studies.

-Following these guidelines will help ensure that stimulus files and their annotations are stored and referenced in a consistent manner across different datasets, facilitating data sharing, reuse, and reproducibility.
+Following these guidelines will help ensure that stimulus files and their annotations are stored and referenced consistently across different datasets, facilitating data sharing, reuse, and reproducibility.

 <!-- This block generates a file tree.
 A guide for using macros can be found at